 The RHDRA is a charity.
 Charities are run and managed by their Trustees.
 Trustees are appointed according to the Constitution (Rules) of the charity.
 The aim of the Charity is described in the Constitution as the “Objects” of the Charity.
 These Objects must be carried out for the public benefit by the Trustees.

-It is a very satisfying and personally fulfilling voluntary role.
+These roles are very satisfying and personally fulfilling voluntary roles.
 The commitment required is to:

 - attend five meetings per year, one of which is the AGM (the number of meetings may increase by agreement)

 - attend a trustees’ Away Day each year

 - belong to a ‘Portfolio Group’ and attend up to four meetings per year of the Group

 - make time available to assist with one-off tasks the trustees decide together may be needed in addition to the above

 - comply with the policies and procedures of the RHDRA Committee according to the Constitution

 Trustees and Portfolio Group membership is time-consuming as the focus is on doing what is needed within and beyond the above framework.

 Note – attendance can be by video link as the RHDRA owns its own video-conferencing equipment.
 Geographical location (provided you have broadband internet access) is not an issue for the role of trustee.